DelphiWorlds/Kastri/Demos/Connectivity/ReadMe.md

 ### Compiling for macOS and/or iOS

-You will need to add the SystemConfiguration framework to the macOS and/or iOS SDK.
+Depending on your version of Delphi, you may need to add the SystemConfiguration framework to the macOS and/or iOS SDK.
 There are some instructions on [how to add a framework here](https://delphiworlds.com/2013/10/adding-other-ios-frameworks-to-the-sdk-manager) (needs updating, however it should still work)